-- Your job will only use the resources needed to complete remaining tasks.
-It will shrink as your tasks finish, giving you and your peers better access to compute resources.
+- Your job will only use the resources needed to complete remaining jobs.
+It will shrink as your jobs finish, giving you and your peers better access to compute resources.

 - All you need is Python 2.7 or higher (Python 3 works too!)

-dSQ is not recommended for situations where the initialiazation of the task takes most of its execution time and it is re-usable.
+dSQ is not recommended for situations where the initialiazation of the job takes most of its execution time and it is re-usable.
 These situations are much better handled by a worker-based job handler.

-First, you'll need to generate a task file.
-Each line of this task file needs to specify exactly what you want run for each task, including any modules that need to be loaded or modifications to your environment variables.
+First, you'll need to generate a job file.
+Each line of this job file needs to specify exactly what you want run for each job, including any modules that need to be loaded or modifications to your environment variables.
 Empty lines or lines that begin with

 # will be ignored when submitting your job array.
-Note: slurm jobs begin in the directory from which your job was submitted, so be wary of relative paths.
-This also means that you don't need to `cd` to the working directory if you submit your job there.
+Note: slurm jobs begin in the directory from which your job was submitted.

 Load Dead Simple Queue onto your path with: